 - 1 large onion, thinly sliced

-- 3/4 teaspoon ground mace (or substitute allspice or nutmeg)
+- ¾ tsp ground mace, or substitute allspice or nutmeg

-- snipped fresh chives and crème fraiche (or sour cream) for garnish
+- Snipped fresh chives and crème fraiche, heavy cream or sour cream for garnish

-- Serve the purée garnished with snipped chives and a dollop of crème fraiche or sour cream.
+Serve the purée garnished with snipped chives and a dollop of crème fraiche, sour cream or drizzle of heavy cream.

 *Adapted from The New Basics Cookbook.